Syycoker/Automatic-Trade-Bot/README.md

 * open the file
 * Decide whether you would like to use the "Test" Servers (recommended) and or the live marketplace servers.
 * Fill in the appropriate attribute values with your secure API keys either from the Binance Test server or Marketplace.

+# Still Under development as I'm currently working on the best/optimal trading strategy.
+* Adding Frontend (Xamarin) to give a more "user friendly" UI for the user.